top of page

 The 'new' (1995) Belfast Great Victoria Street Station is seen in June 2023, with a myriad of modern CAF-built diesel railcar sets in attendance.
 If you compare with the earlier photo, you will see it is slightly further up than the original station, with the 'Boyne Bridge' a handy marker in both.
 To the right, you will see construction works of the new 'Belfast Grand Central Station', the third incarnation of Great Victoria Street Station.
 Photo: Táilte Tours Collection

 In 1995, a new station would be opened at Great Victoria Street, slightly repositioned from the original, featuring four rail platforms and adjoining bus terminal for long-distance services, the latter known as ‘Europa’.
 A great deal of operational flexibility was enabled, with a chord of lines meaning that trains could now run directly to/from Great Victoria Street north or south, and it is now a busy station servicing such destinations as Portadown, Derry-Londonderry, Portrush, Larne, and Bangor.
 At present, Dublin ‘Enterprise’ services continue to use Belfast Central.
 At the time of writing, Great Victoria Street station has now been reopened longer than it was closed.
 However, it will soon be facing a second rebirth, with a comprehensive new rail and bus terminal to be opened in the area, known as ‘Belfast Grand Central’.
 This will result in a larger station, with no less than eight platforms, and a full-time return of Dublin services to Great Victoria Street for the first time since the 1970s.
-The existing (1995) station is expected to close in late 2024, with the new and improved terminus opening in 2025.
+The 1995 station finally closed in May 2024, with the new and improved Belfast Grand Central terminus opening in October 2024.
 For such a relatively small terminus, it sure has had a diverse history, hasn’t it?

 Belfast York Road Station (1848)